-Ackworth is a large village of around 7000 within the Metropolitan Borough of the City of Wakefield, West Yorkshire.
+Ackworth is a large village with approximately 7000 inhabitants, within the Metropolitan Borough of the City of Wakefield, West Yorkshire.
 Situated on the river Went at the historically important crossroads of the Barnsley to Pontefract road and the Doncaster to Wakefield road.
 Ackworth was on the pathway linking the prosperous Heavy Woollen District of the West Riding of Yorkshire with the A1 and London.

 The vibrant, thriving community offers a wide range of housing types as well as being home to many small businesses.
 Ackworth is an ideal base for commuting to Leeds, Wakefield, Doncaster and further afield with Fitzwilliam station giving access to mainline stations for cross country journeys and also London and Edinburgh.